ligandro/Football-Viz-for-Twitter/README.md

 # Football Data Analytics
-Collection of my football data analytics work that I showcase on twitter Most of the code and concepts that I have learned in this field has been from the amazing resources provided by the analytics community
+Collection of my football data analytics work that I showcase on twitter.
+Most of the code and concepts that I have learned in this field has been from the amazing resources provided by the football data analytics community.

 ## Contents